 News / Connect

-We have added DxOMark's Mobile Report to our camera review of the Nokia Lumia 1020.
-The report includes DxO Lab's usual industry-standard scientific measurements and analyzes 14 aspects of mobile imaging including detailed image quality assessment, flash performance, autofocus reliability and more to calculate a final score.
-Click through to go to page 8 of our Nokia Lumia 1020 review for the DxO Mark mobile report.
+We've added DxOMark Mobile's report to our camera review of the LG G2 smartphone.
+The report includes DxO Lab's usual industrial-quality scientific measurements.
+Their imaging experts analyzed 14 aspects of mobile imaging, including detailed image quality assessment, flash performance, autofocus reliability and more to calculate a final score.
+See their results on connect.dpreview.com.

 From gadgets that promise to make timelapse photography easier to a lens that will let your smartphone camera see in the dark, Kickstarter is brimming with interesting ideas from some forward-thinking developers.
 We take a look at a few aimed at photographers.
 Learn more on connect.dpreview.com.

 A major software update promises to fix the bevy of camera issues Nexus 5 users started complaining about as soon as they got Google's newest smartphones in hand.
 So does the Android update make for a more responsive camera?
 We put our refreshed Nexus 5 through its photographic paces on connect.dpreview.com.

 Eye-Fi is beta testing a new desktop receiver for Windows that will allow for direct transfer from the Eye-Fi Mobi card to the desktop.
 Launched earlier this year, the Eye-Fi Mobi card uses Wi-Fi to wirelessly send images to your mobile device via an iOS, Android or Kindle app — and now straight to your desktop.
 Download the new software for free on connect.dpreview.com.